khrystynafesechko-dotcom/Chocolate-Sales-Analysis_by_KF/README.md

 ![Dashboard](Dashboard1.png)

 _______________________________________________________
-##**Executive Summary**
+## Executive Summary

 This project analyzes chocolate sales performance using SQL and Tableau.

-While core KPIs and country-level analysis were successfully completed in PostgreSQL, limitations in data integration—specifically inconsistent joins across product-related tables—prevented the construction of a reliable product and category-level view.
+- While core KPIs and country-level analysis were successfully completed in PostgreSQL, limitations in data integration—specifically inconsistent joins across product-related tables—prevented the development of a reliable product and category-level view.

-To ensure analytical integrity, the scope was adjusted, and product-level analysis was completed in Tableau using validated transaction-level data.
+- To ensure analytical integrity, the scope of the analysis was adjusted, and product-level exploration was completed in Tableau using validated transaction-level data.

-As a result, product-level insights should be interpreted as directional rather than definitive due to underlying data modeling constraints.
+- As a result, product-level insights should be interpreted as directional rather than definitive due to underlying data modeling constraints.

 __________________________________________________________
-##**Key Outcomes**
+## Key Outcomes

-• Built an end-to-end analytics pipeline using SQL and Tableau
+- Built an end-to-end analytics pipeline using SQL and Tableau
-• Defined and validated core business KPIs
+- Defined and validated core business KPIs
-• Identified key revenue drivers at the country and product level (directional insights)
+- Identified key revenue drivers at the country and product level (directional insights)
-• Developed an interactive Tableau dashboard for exploratory analysis
+- Developed an interactive Tableau dashboard for exploratory analysis
-• Performed data quality assessment and identified data integration limitations
+- Performed data quality assessment and identified data integration limitations
-• Adapted the analytical scope to ensure data integrity and reliable insights
+- Adapted the analytical scope to ensure data integrity and reliable insights

 _____________________________________________________________
 ## Assumptions & Limitations